nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 [1] Booth, Tickle (2008).
 Mortality Modeling and Forecasting.
 A Review of Methods.

 [2] Girosi, F., King, G. (2006).
 Demographic Forecasting.
 Cambridge University Press, Cambridge.

 [3] Siler, W. (1983).
 Parameters of mortality in human populations with widely varying life spans.
 Statistics in Medicine, 2, 373-380.
 Lee,R.D., Carter, L.R.
 (1992).
-Modelling  and  forecasting  U.S.  mortality.
+Modeling and Forecasting U.S. Mortality.
 Journal of the American Statistical Association, 87(419), 659-671.

 [4] Heligman, L.,  Pollard, J.H.
 (1980).
 The age pattern of mortality.
 Journal of the Institute of Actuaries, 107(1, No 434), 49-80

 [5] Case, A., Deaton, A. (2015).
 Rising morbidity and mortality in midlife among white non-Hispanic Americans in the 21st century.
 PNAS 112(No 49), 15078–15083.

-[6] Noymer, A. Garenne, M. (2000) The 1918 Influenza Epidemic’s Effects on Sex Differentials in Mortality in the United States.
+[6] Noymer, A. Garenne, M. (2000).
+The 1918 Influenza Epidemic’s Effects on Sex Differentials in Mortality in the United States.
 Population and Development Review 26(3):565–581.

 [7] Shyamal-Kumar, N.D.
-(2006) Analysis of Mortality Data using Smoothing Spline Poisson Regression.
+(2006).
+Analysis of Mortality Data using Smoothing Spline Poisson Regression.
 Actuarial Research Clearing House.

-[8] Currie I. D., Durban, M., Eilers, P. H. C. (2004) Smoothing and Forecasting Mortality Rates.
+[8] Currie I. D., Durban, M., Eilers, P. H. C. (2004).
+Smoothing and Forecasting Mortality Rates.
 Statistical Modeling, 4, 279-298.

 [9] State-Specific Healthy Life Expectancy at Age 65 Years — United States, 2007–2009.
 CDC Weekly Report.
 July 19, 2013 / 62(28);561-566.

+[10] Lee, R. Carter, L. (1992).
+Modeling and Forecasting the Time Series of U.S.
+Mortality.
+Journal of the American Statistical Association Vol. 87, No. 419.